aspose-email/Aspose.Email-Products/email/en/net/_index.md

      Work With Contact Cards
     </h2>
     <p>
      VCard or VCF is a worldwide file format to store and exchange contacts cards.
-Aspose.Email for .NET allows to manipulate contact card files (VCF) within .NET apps.
-Process Outlook contact cards as well as Thunderbird VCards.
-Using Aspose.Email for .NET, you are able to send VCard or VCF files in email, attach VCards to your messages.
-Also, you can exchange VCard files in your way.
+Aspose.Email for .NET allows to manipulate contact card files (VCF) within .NET apps.You can also process Outlook contact cards as well as Thunderbird VCards.
+Using Aspose.Email for .NET you are able to send VCard or VCF files in emails, attach VCards to your messages.
+Also, you can exchange VCard files in your own way.
 The API allows to create, edit and remove your contact cards.
 You can easily add contact cards support to your application.
     </p>
    </div>
    <div class="col-lg-12">